progmodEK/flow-driven-domain/README.md

 - **internal**: indicates that the transition is internal, means the state will remains the same
 - **dependsOn**: indicates that the transition depends on a preceding action. normally used with **internal** transitions
               ex: if we have 3 internal transition with A1,A2 and A3, we can say that the 2nd transition using A2  dependsOn A1
-- **result**: this String based map indicates where to transit based on functional results
+- **result**: this String based map indicates where to transit based on functional results (success, waiting, error, etc..)
 - **timer**: indicates that the action will be automatically executed after x sec
 - **exceptions**: indicates where to transit based on exceptions (exceptions can be launched from action delegates using the **DelegateException**)
 - **retry**: number of retries (in case of exceptions) before transiting to another state